ozaiithejava/ozaiithejava/README.md

 ---

-# 🚀 Yiğit Oğuz.
+# 🚀 Yiğit Oğuz

 **Senior Java Backend Developer | Server-Side Expert**

 ---
-### "Building high-performance, scalable systems with a passion for perfection."
+> "Building high-performance, scalable systems with a passion for perfection."

 ---

 ### 👋 About Me

-I'm Yiğit, a highly skilled backend developer with an expertise in Java and a focus on building scalable, secure, and efficient systems.
-Over the years, I've been deeply involved in backend/server-side development, optimizing for performance and reliability while integrating best practices in software architecture and data management.
-My approach combines robust engineering with a creative edge, always aiming to exceed expectations in delivering solutions that truly make an impact.
+I'm Yiğit, a highly skilled backend developer with expertise in Java and a passion for building scalable, secure, and efficient systems.
+With years of hands-on experience in backend/server-side development, I optimize for performance and reliability while integrating best practices in software architecture and data management.
+I am committed to delivering impactful solutions through robust engineering and a creative approach, always aiming to exceed expectations.

 ---

 ## 💼 Core Skills & Technologies